-In homes with a septic tank, waste is transferred out of the home through a pipe and deposited into an underground septic tank.
-Once waste reaches the tank, floatable materials like oil and grease stay on top, solids settle on the bottom, and a middle layer of wastewater (commonly known as effluent) exits the septic tank and travels into a drain field in the yard where it’s slowly released into the soil.
+In homes with a septic tank, solid waste and wastewater is transferred out of the home through a pipe and deposited into an underground septic tank.
+Once waste reaches the septic tank, floatable materials like oil and grease stay on top, solids settle on the bottom, and a middle layer of wastewater (commonly known as effluent) exits the septic tank and travels into a drain field in the yard where it’s slowly released into the homeowners soil.

-When designed, installed, and managed properly, septic tanks successfully treat wastewater without contaminating water and the local environment.
-However, when not installed and managed properly, they can contribute to problems like ground and surface water contamination, phosphorus pollution, excessive discharge of nitrogen into coastal waters, and contamination of water used for swimming.
+With regular maintenance, properly designed and installed septic tanks successfully treat wastewater without contaminating drinking water and the local environment.
+Without regular maintenance, septic systems contribute to problems like groundwater contamination, surface water contamination, phosphorus pollution, and excessive discharge of nitrogen into coastal waters.

-Septic tanks need to be serviced somewhat regularly to maintain optimal performance.
-The US Environmental Protection Agency (EPA) recommends a septic tank inspection every three to five years.
-During inspection, a professional will usually look at the top and bottom layers of the tank, which can indicate if the tank needs to be pumped, and inspect for leaks.
+Septic tanks need regular maintenance to maintain optimal performance and prevent septic system failure.
+The U.S. Environmental Protection Agency (EPA) recommends a septic tank inspection every three to five years.
+During a septic tank inspection, a professional will usually look at the top and bottom layers of the septic tank, which can indicate if the septic tank needs to be pumped.
+Having your septic tank pumped is part of maintaining your system.
+The septic tank inspection will also check for leaks.

-The tank will also need to be pumped with a similar frequency (about every three to five years), though the amount of time you go between pumping the tank will depend on tank size and the amount of wastewater your household generates.
-It’s a good idea to keep notes after your tank has been inspected to have an idea of when the tank should be pumped.
+The septic tank will also need to be pumped with a similar frequency (about every three to five years), though the amount of time you go between pumping the septic tank will depend on the septic tank size and the amount of solids and wastewater your household generates.
+Larger households will require more frequent pumping.
+It’s a good idea to keep notes after your septic tank inspection to have an idea of when the septic tank should be pumped.

-Aside from your regular maintenance, you’ll also want to seek professional help if you notice any of the following signs, which indicate a potential septic tank problem:
+To keep a septic tank in good condition, aside from regular maintenance, you’ll also want to seek professional help if you notice any of the following signs, which indicate a potential septic tank problem or system failure:

 • A strong, sewage-like odor around your property